Pylons/pyramid/docs/tutorials/wiki/definingviews.rst

 Most view callables we've added expected to be rendered via a :term:`template`.
 Each template is a :term:`Chameleon` template.
-The default templating system in :mod:`pyramid` is a variant of :term:`ZPT` provided by Chameleon.
+The default templating system in :app:`Pyramid` is a variant of :term:`ZPT` provided by Chameleon.
 These templates will live in the ``templates`` directory of our tutorial package.